mileweb/docs-content-cdn/docs/portal/edge-configurations/creating-property.md

 ## Edge Logic Wizard

 This wizard can be used to create an initial version of the edge logic.
 It supports some of the most basic cache configurations.
-You can work on the generated edge logic code to add more complicated behaviors.
+You can modify the generated edge logic code to add complicated behaviors.
 <p align=center><img src="/docs/resources/images/edge-configurations/property-edge-logic-wizard.png" alt="Edge Logic Wizard" width="600"></p>

 ## TLS Settings

-This section allows the user to enable HTTPS for this property by attaching a TLS certificate to it.
-If both RSA and ECC algorithms need to be supported, a second certificate with algorithm different from the first one can be added.
-The other settings are quite self-explanatory.
-The TLS ciphers needs to be specified in the format described on the [Openssl documentation](https://www.openssl.org/docs/man1.1.1/man1/ciphers.html).
+This section allows you to enable HTTPS for this property by attaching a TLS certificate to it.
+If both RSA and ECC algorithms need to be supported, you can add a second certificate with algorithms that are different from the certificate.
+The remaining settings are intuitive.
+Specify the TLS ciphers in the format described on the [Openssl documentation](https://www.openssl.org/docs/man1.1.1/man1/ciphers.html).
 <p align=center><img src="/docs/resources/images/edge-configurations/property-tls.png" alt="TLS Settings" width="700"></p>

 ## Real-Time Log

-Real-time log is a feature that can be used to "stream" access log in real time to your designated HTTP(s) endpoint.
+Real-time log allows you to "stream" access log in real time to your designated HTTP and/or HTTPS endpoint(s).
 You can specify the format of each log entry using nginx variables.
-If you use JSON format for the log, you need to select "JSON" to escape special character in the variable values.
-You can also specify a sample rate to reduce the amount of log entries.
-Request headers can be used to pass additional information to the receiving endpoint.
+If you use JSON format for the log, select **JSON** to escape special characters in the variable values.
+You can also specify a sample rate to reduce the number of log entries.
+Use request headers to pass additional information to the receiving endpoint.
 <p align=center><img src="/docs/resources/images/edge-configurations/property-realtime-log.png" alt="Real-Time Log" width="900"></p>

 ## Advanced Settings

 **Cache Key Hostname:** By default, the Host header value in the client request is used in the cache key.
 If this property contains multiple service hostnames, the contents of different hostnames will be cached separately.
-If you want all hostnames to share one cached copy, you can specify a fixed "Cache Key Hostname" to override the detaul behavior.
+If you want all hostnames to share one cached copy, specify a fixed "Cache Key Hostname" to override the detaul behavior.

-**Has ICP Beian:** If this property needs to be served from servers in mainland China, you have to make sure all the hostnames [have Beian on file](</docs/edge-logic/faq.md#china-delivery-and-beian>) with the Chinese government.
-If that is the case, you can set "Has ICP Beien" to true.
+**Has ICP Beian:** If this property must be served from servers in mainland China, make sure all hostnames [have Beian on file](</docs/edge-logic/faq.md#china-delivery-and-beian>) with the Chinese government.
+You can then set **Has ICP Beien** to **Yes**.

-**Load Balancer Hash Key:** Multiple tiers of load balancing are used in CDN360 to distribute the client requests to different servers.
-We are using consistent hashing in many of those places.
-By default, the URL is used as the hash key, which should be good enough in most cases.
-Here you can define additional variables to be added to the hash key to distribute the requests more evenly.
+**Load Balancer Hash Key:** CDN360 uses multiple tiers of load balancing to distribute client requests to different servers, with  consistent hashing used in many of these places.
+By default, the URL is used as the hash key, which should be satisfactory in most cases.
+However, you can define additional variables to be added to the hash key to distribute the requests more evenly.
 One typical use case is when all requests carry the same URL, but use a particular header field to indicate different resources.
-In general, the variable(s) here should be a subset of the variables you put [into the cache key](</docs/edge-logic/faq.md#how-do-you-include-query-parameters-andor-request-headers-in-the-cache-key>).
+In general, the variable(s) specified here should be a subset of the variables you enter [into the cache key](</docs/edge-logic/faq.md#how-do-you-include-query-parameters-andor-request-headers-in-the-cache-key>).
 Here we only allow the following variables: `$http_*`, `$cookie_*`, `$arg_*`.

 <p align=center><img src="/docs/resources/images/edge-configurations/property-advanced-settings.png" alt="Property Advanced Settings" width="700"></p>